stdmk/jtelebot/Readme.md

 /voice — speech synthesis (and recognizing).

+/virus — checking files and links for malware.

+/length — counting the number of characters in a text or text file

 ### Properties
 **telegramBotApiToken**
 You must specify the bot api token in the file properties.properties.